 Skills and Qualifications

-• Familiar with project management, tools, approaches and phases of the lifecycle of the project
+• Familiar with project management, tools, approaches and phases of the project's lifecycle.

 Change Manager Job Outlook